Kelzor/Introductory-ancient-DNA-practical/aDNA Data Analysis I/aDNA_Data_Analysis_I.md

 - What is this reference genome sequence of?

-The output of mapping is a `.sam` and `.bam` file.
-They convey the same informationm but a `.bam` is in binary format to save space (Fig 7).
+The outputs of mapping are `.bam` and `.bai` files.
+A `.bam` file contains the mapping coordinates and quality scores for each read to the reference genome, and it has a corresponding index filed called a `.bai` that acts like its table of contents.
+A `.bam` file can be converted into a `.sam` for manual inspection.
+They convey the same information, but a `.bam` is in binary format to save space (Fig 7).

-- `.sam` Human-readable but huge file size
+- `.sam` Human-readable file with huge file size
 - `.bam` Compressed file size but gibberish